sneaksnake/z5bot/README.md

 and most stuff is hardcoded.
 But if you want to give it a try anyway...

-## Installation (sigh)
+## Installation
-Put bot.py and dfrotz.py in a directory.
-Additionally, create
+Put bot.py, dfrotz.py in a directory.
+Rename config.json.example to config.json.
+Additionally, place create
-- stories/zork_1-r52.z5 (z5 file containing Zork I)
+- e.g. stories/zork_1-r52.z5 (z5 file containing Zork I)
 - tools/dfrotz (Frotz compiled in dumb-mode / see Frotz Makefile)
-- config.txt (a file JUST containing your Telegram API key)

-in the same folder.
+and amend config.json.
 Install python-telegram-bot and run bot.py.

-(Don't) have fun. :D
+Have fun. :D